 Schatz was born in 1958 in Allentown, Pennsylvania.
-His work has been exhibited over the past two decades in Austria, Bulgaria, Canada, France, Germany, the UK, as well as the United States.
+His work has been exhibited over the past three decades in Austria, Bulgaria, Canada, France, Germany, the UK, as well as the United States.
 Museum venues have included The Noyes Museum of Art of Stockton University, Sheldon Museum of Art (Lincoln), Sofia Art Gallery (Sofia, Bulgaria), Landesmuseum Oberösterreich (Linz), and the Derby Museum (Derby, UK).
-Project and gallery venues have included Deborah Berke Partners, The Phatory LLC, The Painting Center, and Nicholas Davies Gallery (all New York), Curious Matter and Art House (Jersey City), The Institute for American Art (Portland, Maine), The Green Door Gallery and Pluto (Brooklyn), Exile (Berlin), Gallery Pixi (Paris), and the South London Gallery.
+Project and gallery venues have included Jason McCoy Gallery, Deborah Berke Partners, The Phatory LLC, The Painting Center, and Nicholas Davies Gallery (all New York), Curious Matter and Art House (Jersey City), The Institute for American Art (Portland, Maine), The Green Door Gallery and Pluto (Brooklyn), Exile (Berlin), Gallery Pixi (Paris), and the South London Gallery.
 University and college venues have included Southern Methodist University, University of Scranton, Cedar Crest College, Marymount Manhattan College, and the University of Strathclyde (Glasgow).
 His art is in the permanent collections of the Harvard Art Museums, Sheldon Museum, the US State Department, Southern Methodist University, University of Scranton, Pfizer, and The JBG Companies, as well as in many private collections in the United States, Canada, and Europe.
 He has also provided album artwork to the indie band Vovete.

 As a young man Schatz studied at the Baum School of Art in Allentown.
 He earned a bachelor of arts degree magna cum laude in history and philosophy at the University of Scranton, then continued his fine art studies at Massachusetts College of Art and The Art Institute of Boston.
 He currently lives and works in New York, and from time-to-time has been heard playing the Appalachian dulcimer.